medialab/xan/docs/cmd/input.md

     xan input [options] [<input>]

 input options:
+    --tabs           Same as -d '	', i.e. use tabulations as delimiter.
-    --quote <arg>          The quote character to use. [default: "] --escape <arg>         The escape character to use.
+    --quote <char>   The quote character to use. [default: "] --escape <char>  The escape character to use.
 When not specified, quotes are escaped by doubling them.
     --no-quoting     Disable quoting completely.

 Common options:
     -h, --help             Display this message